Henry Rose (priest): Life

 Born at Uckfield, Sussex, he was a younger son of William Rose (1763–1844), then curate and schoolmaster in the parish, and afterwards vicar of Glynde, Sussex; Hugh James Rose was his elder brother.
 He was educated at Uckfield School by his father, and admitted a pensioner at Peterhouse, Cambridge, on 25 June 1817, but migrated to St John's College on 3 October 1818.
 He graduated B.A. in 1821, proceeded M.A. in 1824, B.D. in 1831, and on 26 June 1851 was admitted ad eundem at Oxford.
 On 6 April 1824 he was admitted to a fellowship at St John's, Cambridge, and held it until April 1838, residing in the college until about 1836 and studying classics and divinity.
 He became a Germanist and Hebrew scholar, and at a later date mastered Syriac.
 For a short time (March 1832 to September 1833) he was minister of St Edward's, Cambridge, and in 1833 was Hulsean lecturer.

 In the summer of 1834 Rose discharged the duties of his brother Hugh, who was in ill-health, as divinity professor in Durham University, and about 1836 he came to London and worked for his brother in the parish of St Thomas, Southwark.
 In 1837 he was appointed by his college to the rectory of Houghton Conquest, near Ampthill in Bedfordshire, and in 1866 obtained the archdeaconry of Bedford, preferments that he held until his death.
 At Houghton he superintended the renovation of the school-buildings and the restoration of the church.
 There Rose's brother-in-law, John William Burgon, passed his long vacations for about thirty years, and many English and continental scholars made the acquaintanceship of the rector.

-Rose was a churchman of the conservative type, a collector of books, and an industrious writer.
+Rose was a churchman of the conservative type.
+He was also a collector of books and an industrious writer.
 His library included many of Bishop George Berkeley's manuscripts, which he allowed Alexander Campbell Fraser to edit.
 He died on 31 January 1873, and was buried in the south-eastern angle of the churchyard at Houghton Conquest.